 Buy lighting of the same type and from the same manufacturer and they will play together seamlessly in most cases.
 It’s easy to figure this out, just look at the lighting and it will be pretty obvious.

-If you have any questions about your garage shop lighting, please leave a comment and I’ll be glad to answer them.
+If you have any questions about your garage shop lighting, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.